RMoRobert/CoCoHue/README.md

 6. It's open source!
 Customize the code to suit your requirements if so desired

 For discussion and more information, visit the <a href="https://community.hubitat.com/t/release-cocohue-hue-bridge-integration-including-scenes/27978">Hubitat Community forum thread</a>.

-<b>NOTE</b>: This repository hosts the test/developmenet version of CoCoHue.
-Most users will want to install the production version
-from <a href="https://github.com/HubitatCommunity/CoCoHue">https://github.com/HubitatCommunity/CoCoHue</a> instead.

 ## To Install (Manual Method)
 1. Back up your hub and save a local copy before proceeding.